karthigainathan/WhatsApp-Chat-Analysis/README.md

 # WhatsApp-Chat-Analysis using Pandas and Matplotlib
 The WhatsApp analysis is done by using my family whatsapp group chat from Jan-May.
+The data transformation and analysis is done by using Pandas.
+Visualizations are plotted using Power BI and to make more interesting I used WhatsApp brand colour palette.
+I also plotted visuals using Matplotlib which is in the Github link.
+I also referred various sources to understand and implement it.

+The WhatsApp-Chat-Analysis will be more useful for business account users to analyse the conversations between their customers.
+In real world many industries such as booking.com, makemy trip.com, and many airline industries are using whatsapp to communicate with their customers.

 # How to Export Chat
 1.Open the individual or group chat.